Jonathan Schofield Manchester Tours

 In 2008 he was appointed the director of a training course for new Manchester guides on the strength of his guiding skills.
 All 24 people who took the final exams passed the course.
 A first.

 He has been the official tour guide for the world-famous Manchester International Festival since 2015 conducting heaps of sold-out tours.
-He is the exclusive tour-guide partner for Chetham's Library and Medieval Buildings and was the only guide asked to lead London Road Fire Station tours.
-He currently has exclusive access to Mayfield abandoned station and the Edgar Wood Centre.
+He has been a tour-guide partner for Chetham's Library and Medieval Buildings, New Century Hall, Kimpton Clock Tower Hotel and was the only guide asked to lead London Road Fire Station tours.

-He has guided around, interviewed or been interviewed by Dr Alice Roberts, Michael Portillo, Katharine Viner, Michael Wood, Hardeep Singh Kohli, Ed Byrne, John Prescott, Sir Alex Ferguson, Annie Lennox, Alistair Campbell, Melvyn Bragg, Victoria Wood, Michael Ball, Ed Byrne, James Naughtie, Sir Terence Conran, Anish Kapoor, The Hairy Bikers, Michel Roux, Anthony Gormley, Maxine Peake and many other people.
+He has guided around, interviewed or been interviewed by Michael Portillo, Katharine Viner, Michael Wood, Hardeep Singh Kohli, Ed Byrne, John Prescott, Sir Alex Ferguson, Annie Lennox, Alistair Campbell, Melvyn Bragg, Victoria Wood, Michael Ball, Ed Byrne, James Naughtie, Sir Terence Conran, Anish Kapoor, The Hairy Bikers, Michel Roux, Anthony Gormley, Maxine Peake, Simon Stone and Dan Jones.

 He has appeared in Tristram Hunt's biography of Friedrich Engels, The Frock-Coated Communist, Stuart Maconie's, affectionate look at the North of England in Pies and Prejudice and Manchester Unspun, Andy Spinoza's fine biography of 35 years of Manchester's recent history.